Department of Theatre

 Our designers, directors, and performers get to do what they love all semester long.
 Our extensive theatrical season including 2+ musicals a year runs at the frequency and quality of any exclusive arts program, while offering a comprehensive liberal arts education with hands-on pre-professionalizing opportunities to practice what you are learning in Theatre coursework.

 At our long-standing Department of Theatre, we nurture talents and interests in performance, directing, dance, design, and technical theatre.
 Our students act, sing, and dance.
-Students get a unique variety of opportunities to perform, direct shows, design productions, and even produce plays and musicals they have written.
+Students get a unique variety of opportunities to perform, direct, design, work on theatrical crews, and develop skills and knowledge useful in the industry and beyond.
+Students are also welcome to double-major.

 Major in Theatre: Acting, Directing, Design or Musical Theatre